rashmivanneladas-arch/PENETRATION-TESTINGTOOLKIT/README.md

 4. Brute Forcer - Tests authentication systems with common password dictionaries Technical Implementation:
 Built using Python with requests for HTTP operations, socket for network communication, and integrated error handling.
 Features a color-coded command-line interface with clear reporting and demo-safe testing capabilities.
+Built using Python with requests for HTTP operations, socket for network communication, and integrated error handling.
+Features a color-coded command-line interface with clear reporting and demo-safe testing capabilities.
 Educational Value:
 Demonstrates practical application of cybersecurity testing methodologies while emphasizing ethical usage for authorized environments only.
 Provides hands-on experience with common penetration testing techniques used in real-world security assessments.
 Use Case: Security professionals, ethical hackers, and developers can use this toolkit to identify security weaknesses in their own systems, promoting proactive security hardening and awareness.